joelnir/joelnir.github.io/_drafts/doxygen-travis.md

 deploy:
     provider: pages
 {% endhighlight %}
-This tells Travis that we want to deploy using GitHub Pages.
+This tells Travis that we want to deploy using GitHub pages.
 Travis has built in support for this, but it requires some setup from our side.
-For more information about deploying to GitHub Pages see the [Travis docs](https://docs.travis-ci.com/user/deployment/pages/).
+For more information about deploying to GitHub pages see the [Travis docs](https://docs.travis-ci.com/user/deployment/pages/).

 {% highlight YAML %}
     skip-cleanup: true